Battle of the Notch: Battle

 The 1st Battalion, 19th Infantry was assigned to hold the Notch and the high ground on the right flank, to the northwest.
-Republic of Korea Army (ROK) troops led by Colonel Min would hold the high ground to the southwest of the Notch.
+Republic of Korea Army (ROKA) troops led by Colonel Min would hold the high ground to the southwest of the Notch.
 Meanwhile, 2nd Battalion, 19th Infantry withdrew to reserve positions at the northern base of the pass.
 During the evening of July 31, 1st Battalion, 29th Infantry also arrived in the region.
 More importantly, A Company of the 8072nd Medium Tank Battalion, armed with M4 Sherman medium tanks rebuilt in Japan, arrived at Masan, some of the first heavy armor the UN had in the war.
 One platoon of A Company's tanks went to the 27th Infantry in the south while the 19th Infantry in the north got the other half.
 This put the force of the 19th Infantry and supporting units at 2,335 under the command of Colonel Ned D. Moore, excluding the South Korean forces.